hwjdghks/vending-machine-manager/README.md

 # Vending Machine Manager

-A GUI-based vending machine management program using OpenGL3 and GLFW, designed to run on Ubuntu 22.04.
+A GUI-based vending machine program using OpenGL3 and GLFW.

 ## Dependencies
 - **Ubuntu 22.04**